Palette-Labs-Inc/palette-labs-inc.github.io/README.md

-### GNN-distill
+### Token whitepaper

-This is the repo for a distill post on graph neural nets
+This is the whitepaper for The Local Protocol economic design

 ### To run the demo